BridenJP/3D-endless-runner-v2-Godot4/README.md

-# Godot: 3D endless runner sample
+# Godot: 3D endless runner sample (V2)

-This Godot (4.2) project is a _very simple_ sample of a 3D endless runner game.
+This Godot (4.2) project is an update to the _very simple_ sample of a 3D endless runner game.
 It implements some of the basics of this genre:

 1. The player runs endlessly.
 1. There is a track with 3 lanes.
 The player switches from lane to lane with arrow keys.
 1. There are obstacles to avoid.
 Hitting an obstacle ends the game.
 1. There are collectibles to collect.
 Touching a collectible removes it and adds to the score.

+## NEW features
+1. The tracks are replaced endlessly with respawned obstacles and collectibles.
+1. There is a score.
+1. There is a start button.

 ## Keys: